moven0831/fraud-proof-groth16/README.md

 \end{align}
 ```

-The arkworks implementation of Groth16 modifies the equation as follows.
+The `Arkworks implementation of Groth16` modifies the equation as follows.
 This modification enables the verifier to precompute and store the pairng result of $[α]_1 · [β]_2$ into a preprocessed verification key.
 As a result, this reduce the needed pairing computations and accelerates the verification phase.

 ```math
 \begin{align}